PaulKinlan/paul.kinlan.me/content/2017-01-01-2017-exciting-times.markdown

   * Fully installable Web Apps
   * Sharing API
   * Share receiver API
 * [Really hitting home](/slice-the-web/) the benefits of the web to people, businesses and developers.
-* SSL Everywhere
+* SSL Everywhere (and more) with businesses and developers prioritizing security.
 * A focus on strong UX on the web and Performance and the industry prioritizing this.
 * The web reaching more people as they come online with Mobile.
 There is still